Symmetric Bipartite Graphs and Graphs with Loops: Introduction

-\begin{corollary} A sequence $\emph{\d}=(d_1 ,\dots, d_n )$ of nonnegative integers in decreasing order is the sequence of reduced degrees of the vertices of a graph-with-loops if and only if $\emph{\d}$ is bipartite graphic. \end{corollary}
+\begin{theorem} A sequence $\emph{\d}=(d_1 ,\dots, d_n )$ of nonnegative integers in decreasing order is the sequence of reduced degrees of the vertices of a graph-with-loops if and only if $\emph{\d}$ is bipartite graphic. \end{theorem}

-\begin{proof} If $\d$ is the sequence of reduced degrees of the vertices of a graph-with-loops $G$, then forming the tensor product $G\times K_2$ we obtain a bipartite graph having degree sequence $(\d,\d\,)$.
+\begin{proof} If $\d$ is the sequence of reduced degrees of the vertices of a graph-with-loops $G$, then the bipartite double-cover $\hat G$ of $G$ has parts with degree sequences $(\d,\d\,)$.
 Conversely, if $\d$ is bipartite graphic, then by the Gale--Ryser Theorem \cite{Gale,Ryser}, for each $k$ with $1\leq k\leq n$,

 and so by Theorem \ref{T:reduced}, $\d$ is the sequence of reduced degrees of the vertices of a graph-with-loops.\end{proof}